Workshop Highlights

 ~25 participants

-PTA: Challenges & Solutions
+Tutorials (morning, all tracks) · PTA: Challenges & Solutions (afternoon)

-Prioritise topics and questions emerging from Keynote 1
+Moderators prioritise topics emerging from Keynote 1

-Finalise shortlist of breakout questions + key ideas
+Moderators finalise shortlist of breakout questions + key ideas

 8 teams of 6–7: one PTA challenge + actionable solution

-ISM: Challenges & Solutions
+PTA wrap-up (morning) · ISM: Challenges & Solutions

 Advances in pulsar scintillometry techniques — Robert Main

-Prioritise topics emerging from Keynote 1
+Moderators prioritise topics emerging from Keynote 1

 High-resolution VLBI astrometry of pulsar scintillation screens — Ashley Stock

-Finalise breakout questions + key ideas
+Moderators finalise breakout questions + key ideas

 8 teams of 6–7: one ISM challenge + actionable solution

-Moderator synthesis + 1 reporter per team
+1 reporter per team — tight pitches

 VLBI: Challenges & Solutions

-Prioritise topics emerging from Keynote 1
+Facilitated plenary — prioritise topics emerging from Keynote 1

-Finalise breakout questions + key ideas
+Plenary finalises shortlist of breakout questions + key ideas

 8 teams of 6–7: one VLBI challenge + actionable solution

-Moderator synthesis + 1 reporter per team
+1 reporter per team — tight pitches

 Synthesis & Roadmap